 Serie A in the late-1990s was at its peak.
 The best players on the planet converged upon the best clubs in Italy, and it dominated television screens the world over.
 In an era where Juventus and AC Milan fought for supremacy, the league rarely failed to provide entertainment with the likes of Parma, Internazionale, Lazio and Fiorentina challenging the higher order.

 It was also filled with the finest crop of talent: Ronaldo obliterated defences with his sub-human pace and trickery, Roberto Baggio and his divine ponytail were still going strong away from the Bianconeri, while Gabriel Batistuta was scoring at will.
-Zidane was initially a gamble but, after a shaky start, he too would become a revered name on fans’ lips.
+Zidane was initially a gamble but, after a shaky start, he too would become a revered name on the fans’ lips.

 The Frenchman’s arrival in Turin was met with scepticism.
-Despite being a full international, even going on to represent France at Euro 96 and playing in a UEFA Cup final with Bordeaux in the same year he signed for the Bianconeri, his was a purchase that divided many fans – even if it was for a cut-price £3 million.
+Despite being a full international, even going on to represent France at Euro 96 and playing in a UEFA Cup final with Bordeaux in the same year he signed for the Bianconeri, his was a purchase that divided many fans – even if it was for a cut-price £3m.

 His early months justified his doubters’ claims.
 In a midfield trio of himself, the marauding Antonio Conte and compatriot Didier Deschamps, he was given the most unfamiliar of tasks as he was asked to play as a deep-lying playmaker.
 The defensive duties failed to unearth his heavenly attacking intent and his form subtly dwindled.
 Within months, he was frozen out of the first team.